worleymatt93/JetClean-Landing-Page/README.md

 ## Live Preview

-You can view the live version of the project here:[Live Site](
+You can view the live version of the project here:[Live Site](https://worleymatt93.github.io/JetClean-Landing-Page/)

 ## Features